-- Grade 11-12 - 2 semesters required, 2 credits; 2 credits maximum - Required Prerequisite: Principles of Culinary and Hospitality - · Counts as a Directed Elective or Elective for all diplomas - Students may be eligible to earn college credits for this course through Ivy Tech Community College soups.
+- Grade 11-12 - 2 semesters required, 2 credits; 2 credits maximum - Required Prerequisite: Principles of Culinary and Hospitality - Counts as a Directed Elective or Elective for all diplomas - Students may be eligible to earn college credits for this course through Ivy Tech Community College

+Culinary Arts teaches students how to prepare the four major stocks, the five mother sauces (in addition to smaller sauces), and various soups.
 Additional emphasis is placed on the further development of the classical cooking methods.
 This course will also present the fundamentals of baking science including terminology, ingredients, weights and measures, and proper use and care of equipment.
 Students will produce yeast goods, pies, cakes, cookies, and quick breads.